Dev guideRecipesAPI ReferenceChangelog

 };

-Use "item" instead of "items" for single results
+Use item instead of items for single results

-Inefficient cache behavior for single results.
+The following query has inefficient cache behavior for single results.

 query GetSingleLandingPage {